 As an organization, Branches provides life-changing opportunities to working families and their children to break the cycle of generational poverty.
 Branches’ 2 Generation Approach incorporates the entire family when providing services in particular when it comes to our financial wellness services, turning our families’ needs into opportunities to grow and learn.
 Our workshops provide financial skills and education to children, youth and adults in a comprehensive, integrated approach, simultaneously equipping kids and parents with the knowledge and tools needed to put the whole family on a path to achieving prosperity.

 The 2Gen approach seeks to create an intergenerational cycle of opportunity for children, parents, and families with low-incomes, generating a measurable increase in their economic security, by improving their educational success, economic supports, health and well-being, and social capital.

-In 2017 we facilitated over 50 financial education classes to 72 middle and high school students, providing 12 hours of financial education.
+In recent years, we have facilitated over 50 financial education classes for our middle and high school students.
 Through pre and post-test assessments, the students reported that they became more confident in their understanding of financial concepts.
 Students learned about personal finance including; college financial aid process, the difference between good and bad debt, budgeting, saving, credit and protection from identity theft.